 Routine development versus eligible R&D

-Perhaps there is something about your environment that means that a new piece of technology will simply not drop straight in.
+Perhaps there is something about your environment that means that a new piece of technology will not drop straight in.
 This is relatively common.
-There is ether something in your environment that needs to change or there is some configuration or modification of the new technology that may be needed.
-The key thing is that neither you nor the technology vendor have the knowledge to do that adaption upfront.
+There is either something in your environment that needs to change, or there is some configuration or modification of the new technology that may be needed.
+The key thing is that neither you nor the technology vendor had the knowledge to do that adaption upfront.
 You have searched the obvious industry forums and blogs and still no luck.

 What you do have are some ideas or theories that might work or at least be part of a possible solution.
 The important thing is that there is significant technical risk and uncertainty involved.

-If you did have some reasonable expectation that your theory should work, then your technical gap may not be valid – you did have the knowledge after all.
-This is what separates routine development from eligible R&D. There is always a risk that a new piece of technology will not work as expected.
+If you did have some reasonable expectation that your theory should work, then your technical gap may not be valid – you did know after all.
+This separates routine development from eligible R&D. There is always a risk that a new piece of technology will not work as expected.
 Mistakes can be made.
 Debugging is not valid experimentation.

 Sometimes a technical development fails because a vital requirement was not identified.
-If it was not possible to foresee the need for that requirement upfront, then that could a valid knowledge gap.
+If it was not possible to foresee the need for that requirement up-front, that could be a valid knowledge gap.

 The key thing is to think carefully about how confident you are that your new technology, algorithm, or process will work.
-If you have a reasonable level of doubt – identify what it is that created that doubt – it may be a knowledge gap.
+If you have a reasonable level of doubt – identify what created that doubt – it may be a knowledge gap.